tom-p-uk/d3-heat-map/README.md

 ### Heroku Demo:

-Go to [this link](https://tom-p-uk-d3-heat-map.herokuapp.com/) link to check out a demo of the bar chart.
+Go to [this link](https://tom-p-uk-d3-heat-map.herokuapp.com/) link to check out a demo of the heat map.